marcosmrai/mraimundo/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Computer Engineering
+    - course: Ph.D. in Computer Engineering
       institution: School of Electrical and Computer Engineering - University of Campinas
       year: 2018
-    - course: MS in Computer Engineering
+    - course: M.Sc. in Computer Engineering
       institution: School of Electrical and Computer Engineering - University of Campinas
       year: 2014
-    - course: BSc in Computer Engineering
+    - course: B.Sc. in Computer Engineering
       institution: University of Campinas
       year: 2011